bmosoluciones/now-lms/docs/references.md

 YouTube tutorials are a good way to learns something new, but creating high quality video lessons is hard and can be expensive to produce, we believe than a good course must have a good mix of resource formats, from plain text to videos, passing from pdf, infografics, audios, embebed content, etc.

+With NOW - LMS you can set your cource with many resources types to offer a better leaning experience.